A Perturbation Approach to Unconstrained Linear Bandits: Perturbation-based approach

 \subsection{Generic Expected Regret Analysis for BLO}

-We now state a generic reduction showing how the expected-regret guarantees of \Alg follow from those of the underlying OLO routine $\cA$.

-\begin{restatable}{proposition}{ExpectedReduction} Let $\cU$ be a class of sequences\footnote{Concretely, common classes of sequences are the static comparator sequences, sequences satisfying some path-length or diameter constraint, or the class of all sequences in $\R^d$.} in $\R^d$ and suppose that $\cA$ guarantees that for any sequence $\g_{1:T}=(\g_t)_{t=1}^T$ in $\R^d$ and any sequence $\cmp_{1:T} = (\cmp_t)_{t=1}^T$ in $\cU$,
+We now state a generic reduction showing how the expected-regret guarantees of \Alg follow from those of the underlying OLO routine $\cA$. \begin{restatable}{proposition}{ExpectedReduction} Let $\cU$ be a class of sequences \footnote{Concretely, common classes of sequences are the static comparator sequences, sequences satisfying some path-length or diameter constraint, or the class of all sequences in $\R^d$.} in $\R^d$ and suppose that $\cA$ guarantees that for any sequence $\g_{1:T}=(\g_t)_{t=1}^T$ in $\R^d$ and any sequence $\cmp_{1:T} = (\cmp_t)_{t=1}^T\in\cU$,

 for some function $B_T^\cA:(\R^d)^{2T}\to\R_{\ge 0}$.
 Then, for any sequence of losses $\ell_1,\ldots,\ell_T$ and any comparator sequence $\cmp_{1:T}\in\cU$, \Alg using $\cA$ for its OLO learner guarantees